 Download, save, and export data

-If a query result set has fewer than 16,000 rows and is 10MB or smaller, you can download it as a CSV file.
+If a query result set has fewer than 16,000 rows and is 10MB or smaller, you can download it as a CSV or newline-delimited JSON file.
 If it has more than that number of rows, you can only save it as a table.

-To download a query as a CSV file:
+To download query results as a CSV file:

 - Click the Download as CSV button above the query results.